tymyrddin/blue-dfir/source/docs/notes/mobile.md

 * Unlike the PIN, which takes four digits, the alphanumeric ***passcode*** includes letters, as well as digits.
 * ***Smart Lock***, which can be a Trusted Face, Trusted Location, or a Trusted Device.

+Lock screens are the most challenging aspect of Android forensic examinations.
+For example, Samsung intentionally builds phones which are extremely hard to break into.
+This is a conscious design decision, because many users do credit card payments, banking, and social media, where, if they would lose their phone and a bad person found it, an easy-to-break-into device would have potentially catastrophic results.

 ### Delete gesture.key

 This method works when the device is rooted.
 This method may not be successful on unrooted devices.
 Also note, deleting the `gesture.key` file will remove the pattern lock on the device, but this will permanently change the device, as the pattern lock is gone.